 - Follow directions.

-- Liquid ingredients are normally measured in glass or or plastic.
+- Liquid ingredients are normally measured in glass or plastic.
 Some even have pour spouts.

-- Dry ingredients needs to be scooped into the measuring cup with a spoon then use a knife to flatten the top.
-Scooping into a flour bag will pack it, and you will have too much flour for your recipe.
+- Dry ingredients need to be scooped into the measuring cup with a spoon then use a knife to level the top.
+Scooping into a flour bag will pack it.
+Packing dry ingredients can leave your baked goods dry and not that appealing.